dheerajshenoy/navi/rtd/installation.rst

 If you have installed navi using PKGBUILD then simply run the following command to uninstall navi and it's related files **except for your configuration files**:

-``sudo pacman -R navi``
+``sudo pacman -Rns navi``

-If you have installed navi by building manually then you have to remove the binary and related files manually using the following commands:

-``sudo rm -rf /usr/bin/navi && rm -rf /usr/share/navi/ && rm -rf /usr/share/applications/navi.desktop``
+Or you can run the ``uninstall.sh`` script if you had cloned the repo and built navi, both of these methods do the same thing.